Who we are and what we do.

-Jordan hails from Wichita, KS where he first got his start in this industry by repairing his family’s broken television at the age of 9.
+Jordan hails from Wichita Kansas where he first got his start in this industry by repairing his family’s broken television at the age of 9.
 Since then he has spent most of his life taking apart any and everything he’s ever owned to discover how it works.
 He also started providing sound for his local church children’s choir during the 5th grade.
 This interest steered him towards a career in the technical arts.

 E.K.
 Ellington Scott, Consultant

 E.K.
 Ellington Scott is the newest member of the architectural acoustics design team and has already contributed to the acoustical computer modeling and analysis of the Smithsonian’s National Air & Space Museum, Brooklyn Museum and David Geffen Hall at Lincoln Center (formerly known as Avery Fisher Hall).
 Ellington joined Akustiks in May 2015 after graduating from Oberlin College & Conservatory and serving as an intern with Akustiks in the winter of 2014.
 He holds a double degree: a B.A. in Physics and a B.M. in Jazz Studies with a concentration in performance.
 Throughout his undergraduate career, Ellington played in the Oberlin Jazz Ensemble, small jazz combos and participated in various performances.
 He also had the privilege of studying with percussionists Billy Hart, Jamey Haddad, and Paul Samuels.